Seasonal color analysis SPRING...

 - Avoid dusky or muted shades, they will flatten the brightness of your coloring

-Holding your brand new color swatch in your hand is exciting - but the next thought often engenders panic as you wonder what on earth you're going to do with it now.
+Holding your brand new color swatch in your hand is exciting - but the next thought is often panic as you wonder what on earth you're going to do with it.

 It can be really difficult to visualize how all the beautiful color shades will actually transform themselves into an outfit and find their way into your wardrobe!